cuplv/discard/README.md

 # `discard` #

-A library implementing the Carol programming language, providing an eDSL for writing operations and a replica system that runs them.
+A library implementing the [Carol programming language][1], providing an eDSL for writing operations and a replica system that runs them.

 ## Quick start ##